How to organize your GitHub repository clones locally

 Tip

-Forked repository
+Forked repositories

-1. Fork the repository on GitHub.
+1. Fork the repo on GitHub.

 Terminal